n-shor/cryptopals/README.md

-# My writeups for the Cryptopals challenges
+# My Writeups for the Cryptopals Challenges
 ## Challenges done so far:
 ### Set 1
 - Challenges 1-5